xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 In statistics [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) stands for **autoregressive integrated moving average** model and as can be inferred by the name AR models are as especial case of ARIMA therefore AR(1) is equivalent to ARIMA(1,0,0).

-We can model an AR(1) process to our dataset using `statsmodels` ARIMA as bellow:
+We can model an AR(1) process to our dataset using `statsmodels` ARIMA as below:

 ```python
 from statsmodels.tsa.arima.model import ARIMA